Japanese Canadian Monument Park

 This project is being jointly developed by the Ministries of Citizens' Services (CITZ) and Attorney General (AG), in consultation and collaboration with B.C.’s Japanese Canadian community, represented by JCLS.

-Image description: A person stands on a curved lighted pathway in a park, reading a wall of names.
-To the right, another person sits, in reflection, near a Japanese maple tree.
+Image description: An aerial view of the proposed monument park, which features a wide paved walkway surrounding multiple green spaces.
+A wall of names frames one side of the park.
 Please note this image is a rendering that was created for planning purposes and does not necessarily reflect the final design of the monument park.

 The proposed monument park will be built on provincial land located between Academy Close, at the corner of Southgate Street and Blanshard Street.
 This location is within walking distance of the Legislature Building and Beacon Hill Park.